-- Make the deposit payable to a reputable third party such as a well known and established real estate brokerage, legal firm, escrow company, or title company.
+- Make the deposit payable to a reputable third party, such as a well-known and established real estate brokerage, legal firm, escrow company, or title company.

 - Obtain a receipt.

-First, read your contract.
-Laws vary from state to state.
-In California, for example, a state which often leads the nation, standard C.A.R. purchase contracts allow for the return of the earnest money deposit to the buyer within a specified time period should the buyer elect to cancel the transaction.
+However, laws vary from state to state, so be sure to read your contract.
+In California, for example, standard California Association of Realtors (CAR) purchase contracts allow for the return of the earnest money deposit to the buyer within a specified time period, should they elect to cancel the transaction.

 If, at that point, the seller refuses to return the deposit without cause, they could end up paying a $1,000 civil penalty to the buyer.
 However, not every agent is a member of CAR in California.
 Other states may have state-mandated real estate forms.

 How Escrow Can Protect Your Earnest Money Deposit

 Holding your earnest money deposit in an escrow account can help protect you.
 For example, suppose your purchase agreement had a home inspection contingency.
 If the seller agreed to make the necessary repairs but never ended up making them, you could choose to back out of the contract.